finbourne/lusid-sdk-csharp/sdk/docs/ConfigurationRecipeApi.md

 <a id="listderivedrecipes"></a>
 # **ListDerivedRecipes**
-> ResourceListOfGetRecipeResponse ListDerivedRecipes (DateTimeOffset? asAt = null, string? filter = null)
+> ResourceListOfGetRecipeResponse ListDerivedRecipes (DateTimeOffset? asAt = null, string? filter = null, string? timelineScope = null, string? timelineCode = null, string? closedPeriodId = null)

 ListDerivedRecipes: List the complete set of all Configuration Recipes, both from the configuration recipe store and also from expanded recipe composers.